 Located on top of the hill between Bondi and Tamarama.
-The first floor addition to the original brick bungalow was built to creat a parents retreat consisting of a large East facing bedroom with a generous walk-in robe and ensuite.
-Facing west a large lounge complete with a bar and small bathroom.
+The first floor addition to the original brick bungalow was built to creat a parents retreat, consisting of a large East facing bedroom with a generous walk-in robe and ensuite.
+Facing west, there is a large lounge complete with a bar and small bathroom.

 Type